 The new academic year is racing ever closer and I look forward to welcoming my pupils through the doors; seeing their excited faces, eyes bright with anticipation, as they catch up with friends.
-I love hearing the chatter and the laughter of picked up conversations.
+Hearing the chatter and the laughter of picked up conversations.
 For some of the children it is their first time in school, joining our family, aged four, and starting their next chapter.
 This will be a year of firsts for them, and their parents – the first Christmas play, the first assembly to parents, the first school outing, the first sports day etc and for the older girls, in their final year, it will be a year of lasts before they move on to their next chapter.

-But as I look at what joys the new year will bring, I always tend to look back and reflect on my years as a teacher and the nurturing role that I have had in the lives of what amounts to several hundred children.
+But as I look at what joys the new year will bring, I always look back and reflect on my years as a teacher and the nurturing role that I have had in the lives of what amounts to several hundred children.
 I think about how the children have changed and grown but also how I have adapted to my situation, the things that I have aspired to be and the things that I am still aiming for.
 One of those things that is always on my “to-be list”, is organised ……….

 I often dream of being one of those super-organised people – you know the ones …….. everything has a place, everything is in its place.
 I feel that I ought to be one of those people, after all we should all be super organised and efficient, shouldn’t we?
 My mother is one of those people.
-Let’s just say that it skipped a generation when it came to me.
+Let’s just say that It skipped a generation when it came to me.

 I used to think that a tidy desk equated to a tidy mind, I am now reappraising that theory.
 My cognitive load is very heavy and I partition my thoughts carefully in order that I don’t lose sight of things, jotting things down where necessary.
 I put notes on my computer – literally, Post-it notes ON my computer and I reiterate lists of things to address on my commute home in the evening, processing, sorting, compartmentalising.